oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

     - Create the microservices deployment descriptor (k8s) with the resources supplied
     - Applies the k8s deployment and create k8s object service to microservice

+1. Verify account service

+  You can check if the account service is running properly by running the following command:

+    ```shell
+    $ <copy>kubectl logs -n application svc/account</copy>
+    ```

+  The command will return the logfile content for the account service.
+If everything is running properly you should see something like this:

+    ```text
+    2023-06-01 20:44:24.882  INFO 1 --- [           main] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port(s): 8080 (http) with context path ''
+    2023-06-01 20:44:24.883  INFO 1 --- [           main] .s.c.n.e.s.EurekaAutoServiceRegistration : Updating port to 8080
+    2023-06-01 20:44:24.903  INFO 1 --- [           main] c.example.accounts.AccountsApplication   : Started AccountsApplication in 14.6 seconds (JVM running for 15.713)
+    2023-06-01 20:44:31.971  INFO 1 --- [nio-8080-exec-1] o.a.c.c.C.[Tomcat].[localhost].[/]       : Initializing Spring DispatcherServlet 'dispatcherServlet'
+    2023-06-01 20:44:31.971  INFO 1 --- [nio-8080-exec-1] o.s.web.servlet.DispatcherServlet        : Initializing Servlet 'dispatcherServlet'
+    2023-06-01 20:44:31.975  INFO 1 --- [nio-8080-exec-1] o.s.web.servlet.DispatcherServlet        : Completed initialization in 4 ms
+    ```

 ## Task 8: Expose the account service using the API Gateway

 Now that the account service is deployed, you need to expose it through the API Gateway so that clients will be able to access it.
 This is done by creating a "route" in APISIX Dashboard.

 1. Access the APISIX Dashboard

-   Start the tunnel using this command.
-You can run this in the background if you prefer.
+   The APISIX Dashboard isn't exposed outside of the cluster.
+You need to start a tunnel to be able to access APISIX Dashboard.
+Start the tunnel using this command in a new terminal window:

     ```shell
-    $ <copy>kubectl -n apisix port-forward svc/apisix-dashboard 8080:80</copy>
+    $ <copy>kubectl -n apisix port-forward svc/apisix-dashboard 8090:80</copy>
     ```

-   Open a web browser to [http://localhost:8080](http://localhost:8080) to view the APISIX Dashboard web user interface.
+   Open a web browser to [http://localhost:8090](http://localhost:8090) to view the APISIX Dashboard web user interface.
 It will appear similar to the image below.

    If prompted to login, login with username `admin` and password `admin`.
 Note that Oracle strongly recommends that you change the password, even though this interface is not accessible outside the cluster without a tunnel.

-   Open the routes page from the left hand side menu.
+   Open the **routes** page from the left hand side menu.
 You will not have any routes yet.

    ![APISIX Dashboard route list](images/obaas-apisix-route-list.png " ")